-5 Tricks to Keeping Your Dog Active in the Winter
+5 Tricks to Keep Your Dog Active in the Winter

-Tips to help your dog stay healthy and fit in the winter
+Help your pooch stay healthy and fit when the temperature drops.

 Some dogs like the feel of sweaters and coats when the temperature dips, while others resist.
 Take a cue from your pooch, and use treats as encouragement.